Yes! However, we are unable to offer a transportation stipend, so you will have to provide for your own transportation.

 We will be letting hackers off the waitlist on a first-come, first-served basis on the day of the event.
 Historically, many people have gotten off the waitlist.

 Nothing.
-TartanHacks is free for all current CMU students!
+TartanHacks is free for all undergraduate students!

 Unfortunately, graduate students cannot participate.
 TartanHacks is currently limited to undergraduate students only.